scmwebdev/atvi/backend/wp-content/plugins/wp-show-more/readme.txt

 == Changelog ==

+= 1.0.5 =
+- Add new parameter «align» to set the link as «left», «center» or «right»

 = 1.0.4 =
-* Fix the message «headers already sent»
+- Fix the message «headers already sent»
-* Add the JavaScript code to the footer
+- Add the JavaScript code to the footer

 = 1.0.3 =
 New functions, which allows you to use the shortcodes "more" and "less"